|Acrolinx Server||5.1, 5.2, 5.3, 5.4|

 Updating Your Word Guidance

 Let's start with word guidance.
 You probably have a list of words that are important to your brand and you want your writers to use them consistently.
 Product names are an obvious example.
 These are often words that a normal spell checker might report as a spelling issue.
-These spell checkers usually let you add words to a custom dictionary, and Acrolinx is no different.
-But a dictionary isn't always the best place for these words.
+These spell checkers usually let you add words as spelling exceptions, and Acrolinx is no different.
+But a list of spelling exceptions isn't always the best place for these words.

 Words That Belong in Your Terminology Database